arm-developer-tools/windowsperf/wperf/README.md

         Note: see list of available metric names using `list` command.

     --timeout
-        Specify counting or sampling duration in seconds, accuracy is 0.1 sec.
+        Specify counting or sampling duration.
 If not specified, press Ctrl+C to interrupt counting or sampling.
+Input may be suffixed by one (or none) of the following units, with up to 2 decimal
+        points: "ms", "s", "m", "h", "d" (i.e. milliseconds, seconds, minutes, hours, days).
+If no unit is provided, the default unit is seconds.
+Accuracy is 0.1 sec.

     -t
         Enable timeline mode (count multiple times with specified interval).